treeific/3D_Printer/z-stop/README.md

 This allows a z-stop to be mounted on the Switchwire.
 This provides the ability to do nozzle probing, and take take advantage of [auto z calibration](https://github.com/protoloft/klipper_z_calibration).
 I use this in combination with [:arrow_right: nozzle-scrub](/nozzle-scrub/)

-**:warning: Requires holes to be drilled in your Y Carriage**
+**:warning: Requires holes to be drilled in your Y Carriage** **:warning: The ender stock bed leveling wheels do not fit, you can try hard mounting**

 ## See it in action
 Credit to krapstar#0301